 Lenders will frequently offer income-sensitive repayment plans.
 These payments can be increased or reduced as your income situation changes.
 You may also want to consider consolidation if you have multiple loans, which could allow you to make one payment per month rather than several payments.

 Work your student debt payment plan into your budget.
 This doesn’t necessarily mean austerity – it just means careful money management.
-Since you’ve had practice budgeting money as a college student, you should feel confident in your ability to pay off student debt smartly.
+Since you’ve had practice budgeting money as a US college student, you should feel confident in your ability to pay off student debt smartly.

 If You Need to Consider Deferment

 An option that many recent graduates choose is requesting a deferment or forbearance in order to pay off student debt over time.
-Common reasons for deferment are financial hardship (lenders will understand if you don’t land a job right away!) or continued school enrollment, i.e. grad school.
+Common reasons for deferment are financial hardship (lenders will understand if you don’t land a job right away!) or continued school enrollment, e.g. grad school.

 It is possible to request multiple deferments, but be wary of this option.
-In general, it’s better to make payments (however small) than to defer repeatedly and possibly accumulate interest.
-You will have to pay off student debt eventually!
+In general, it’s better to make payments (however small) than to defer repeatedly and accumulate interest.
+You will have to pay off your student debt eventually!